 |Best for||Seeing web hosting from the backend|

-Having been around for a while, AwardSpace knows what to offer to attract users.
+AwardSpace is another free hosting provider that knows what to offer to attract users.
 Some of the provider’s main appeals include a 100% ad-free policy, a 99.9% uptime guarantee, and freebies like a website builder.
 This is a great free platform to explore the different aspects of hosting without monetary commitment.

 If you type in “free web hosting no ads” on search engines, you’ll see AwardSpace right at the top.
 But, ad-free free web hosting means jack if its resources are severely lacking.
-So, let’s see what AwardSpace free plan is like:
+So, let’s see what AwardSpace free plan users can expect:

 - You can host up to 4 websites with 1000MB disk space, 5GB bandwidth, an email account, and one database.
 S